medunigraz/PIE-Model-Experiments/README.md

 The `scripts` directory contains a collection of python scripts to generate, process or visualize the experimental data:
 * `meshgen.py`: performs automatic mesh generation for each experiment in case of absence.
-* `visualize-calibration.py`: visualizes the calibration results.
+* `visualize_calibration.py`: visualizes the calibration results.
 * `apply_tstart_offset.py`: corrects the timing offset of LAT files caused by prepacing.
-* `error-density.py`: plots KDEs of LAT, CV and LRT error density maps for a given setup.
+* `error_density.py`: plots KDEs of LAT, CV and LRT error density maps for a given setup.
-* `phase_singularitiy_tracking.py`: performs phase singularity tracking and visualization.
+* `track_phase_singularity.py`: performs phase singularity tracking and visualization.
 * `ecg_comparison.py`: visualizes computed ECGs.
+* `performance_scaling.py`: conducts the performance scaling experiment using the `A4_scaling` benchmark.

+The `results` directory contains the computed experimental data, including simulation data `sim`, paraview ensight visualizations `ens`, rendered images `png` and computed ECGs `ecg`.

 The `eval.sh` bash file automatically runs all operations for reproducing the experimental data.